-The student named above has been retained in the DETROIT MERCY PA program on probation.
-These conditions must be satisfied in order to register for the following semester or graduate from the program:

-- 1) The student must bring/maintain his/her cumulative GPA to 3.0 by the end of the current semester. - The student must schedule at least meeting(s) with the his/her advisor (date or frequency) - 3) The student may not withdraw from a course or take an incomplete in a course without the program director/chair's written permission - 4) The student must earn a grade of B- or better in all PA curriculum courses. - 5) The student must meet all other academic and professional standards for promotion and progress in the PA program. - 6) The following additional conditions apply to this student: These academic probation requirements may be modified as academic circumstances warrant but only in writing and only with the signature of the Program Director/Chair.
-Failure to satisfy these requirements may mean dismissal from the program.

-I have been presented a copy of these probationary requirements and I accept these conditions of my probation status in the University of Detroit Mercy Physician Assistant Program.
-Student Signature Date
+Na ame: ID No Ad lvisorEffective dates: Ac rademic Situation: e student named above has been retained in the DETROIT MERCY PA program on probation.
+These nditions must be satisfied in order to register for the following semester or graduate from the program: 1) The student must bring/maintain his/her cumulative GPA to 3.0 by the end of the current semester.
+2) The student must schedule at least meeting(s) with the his/her advisor (date or frequency) The student may not withdraw from a course or take an incomplete in a course without the program director/chair's written permission 4) 5) The student must earn a grade of B- or better in all PA curriculum courses.
+The student must meet all other academic and professional standards for promotion and progress in the PA program.
+6) The following additional conditions apply to this student: These academic probation requirements may be modified as academic circumstances warrant but only in writing and only with the signature of the Program Director/Chair.
+Failure to satisfy these requirements may mean dismissal from the program. pro have been presented a copy of these probationary requirements and I accept these conditions of myobation status in the University of Detroit Mercy Physician Assistant Program.
+Date Ad lvisor Signature Date Pr ogram Director/Chair SignatureDate py: student file, advisor, and student probation form 5/05